dingxiong/programming-books/dev-notes/src/system-design/auto-completion.md

-# Search

-## Design type-ahead
+## Autocompletion

 When a user typed a prefix, the system should show the top K most searched terms.
-There are two main problem:
+There are a few problems:

 1. Speed: autocompletion should be fast.
 Remember, we are making suggestions while the user is typing.
 Suggestions should show up within a few milliseconds.
 2. Efficient storage layout to make search fast and not too bloated.
 3. A ranking system for search result.

+## Architectures

+This “You complete me” splits into two fundamentally different problems.

+- Lexical completion: FST dominates here.
+- Semantic completion: Requires ML / LLMs.

 ### Option 1: plain mapping